frappe/datatable/vuepress/configuration.md

  - Type: `Array`

 When you hover over any column, you see the dropdown button which is used to perform certain actions for that column.
-This options allows you to pass an array of custom buttons with custom actions defined by you.
+This option allows you to pass an array of custom buttons custom actions defined by you.

 ```javascript
 options = {